Pranav92005/InteractiveCalender/README.md

 # 📅 Interactive Wall Calendar Component

-A polished, skeuomorphic React component that translates a physical wall calendar aesthetic into a functional digital experience.
-Built with a focus on visual hierarchy, responsive design, and intuitive date range selection.
+A polished React component that translates a physical wall calendar aesthetic into a functional digital experience.
+--> responsive design, and intuitive date range selection.

 ---